Player Articles

 Even though many players from the 1960s and 1970s are remembered for loud moments or bold reputations, Tommy O’Neil’s story offers something different, because his time in the game unfolded in a straightforward manner that reveals how important dependable players were during an era when football relied heavily on those who could simply do their jobs without fuss.

-A Merseysider, Tommy O’Neil grew up with access to both football and rugby league.
+A Merseysider, O’Neil grew up with access to both football and rugby league.
 He proved unusually good at both, rising to the point where he represented England as a schoolboy in each sport, which meant that by his early teens he was already dealing with decisions most youngsters never have to consider.

 However, despite enjoying rugby league and handling the physical side of the game comfortably, he felt more naturally inclined toward football, partly because the sport suited his instincts and partly because the environment around football appealed to him more strongly.